jsotiro/docker-multiscan/README.md

 ./dmscan.py
 ```

-To run it as a script, Mac users should change the first line of dmscan.py (#!/usr/bin/python) to match their python3 install.
+To run it as a script, Linux/WSL2 users should create a symlink to python3 in their /usr/local/bin i.e.
 ```
-#!/usr/local/bin/python3
+sudo ln -s /usr/bin/python3  /usr/local/bin/python3
 ```

-dmscan.py should already have exectuble permissions, but if you get a permission denied error, give it (and the dependendent scripts) execution permissions with
+dmscan.py should already have executable permissions, but if you get a permission denied error, give it (and the dependent scripts) execution permissions with

 ```
 chmod +x *.sh
 chmod +x dmscan.py
 ```

-Because of the dependencies on other included shell scripts, you should only run dmscan under the projects directory.
+Because of the dependencies on other included shell scripts, you should only run dmscan under the project's directory.

 Running it with any parameters it will show the same as screen as if you run it with -h or --help parameter